 As my belly grew and my feet swelled, my sex drive steadily plummeted.
 My husband was also a tad weirded out about the whole process (would the baby get a black eye? … kidding … sorta), so by month five of my pregnancy, there was tumbleweed blowing through our bedroom.

-But six weeks passed and things were looking a little better down there, so we had our first post-partum horizontal hula sesh.
+But six weeks passed and things were looking a little better, so we had our first post-partum horizontal hula sesh.
 Yeeeeeshhhh.
 That was NOT what I had expected.
 Nothing felt the same and my boobs leaked the whole time.
 Blergh.

 I’d love to say that things got better over the course of the next year, but as my level of exhaustion increased at the hands of my sleep-hating milk monster, my desire continued to plunge.
 I couldn’t even be bothered to shave my legs let alone get my sexy on.